Timber and limestone

 Wool and flour mills still operate in Timaru.
 Fish processing remains important, although the value of the catch has declined since the 1950s.
 South of Timaru, a potato-chip factory at Makikihi is typical of industries based on production from the region’s farms.

-While South Canterbury’s workforce is more agricultural and industrial than the New Zealand average, two-thirds of the labour force works in the services sector.
+While South Canterbury’s workforce is more agricultural and industrial than the New Zealand average, most of the labour force works in the services sector.